Crash course on marketing dead composers in Cowtown.

 I ordered twenty copies of a disc by Jean Guillou, French organist.
 Organ repertoire was a very narrow market.
 Unlikely to move one CD, let alone twenty.
 Next to the CD's I placed a Fanfare review, describing the frightening low ranges of the recording and warning potential buyers that this particular CD could destroy speakers if played too loudly.
 As suspected, that caveat proved irresistible.
 We sold all twenty, I reordered two.
 The Boss once asked if I bought a copy for myself.
 I shook my head, he laughed.

+Phillips began to release the complete Mozart catalog.
+To rev sales, they created a budget sampler with a 200 page booklet.
 The booklet alone should have cost more than the budget priced disc.
 During Christmas, I ordered 100 copies and sale priced them.
 Customers went nuts.
 Our location sold out.
 Later, people who had received that sampler as gifts, returned to buy several more CD's.

 Ken termed me The King Of Pulls.
 Our price tags were dated.
 If a boxed opera was two years old, I pulled it.
 Single CD, one year.
 Imports - six months.
 Drove Charlie, the head Classical buyer into fits, but our location's Classical turns stood at two.
 We sold an average of 2 copies per title at Camp Bowie.
 Corporate bosses were generally thrilled if a Classical SKU turned once a year.
 Our percentile rivaled those of the flagship stores, and ours lacked their budget and location.